seankross/the-unix-workbench/docs/06-Git-and-GitHub.md

 Congratulations on opening your first pull request!
 Let's take a look at what's happening on this page.
-Below the title of the pull request we can see three tabs called Conversation, Commits, and Files changed.
-In the Conversation tab we can add comments to the pull request which can be formatted with Markdown.
-The Commits tab lists the commits that have been made to the "compare" branch in this pull request.
-Finally the Files changed tab shows the same line-by-line comparison we saw before.
+Below the title of the pull request we can see three tabs called **Conversation**, **Commits**, and **Files changed**.
+In the **Conversation** tab we can add comments to the pull request which can be formatted with Markdown.
+The **Commits** tab lists the commits that have been made to the "compare" branch in this pull request.
+Finally the **Files changed** tab shows the same line-by-line comparison we saw before.

 Usually when you're working with collaborators there's a great deal of discussion that occurs after you open a pull request.
 Git commits that are pushed to the "compare" branch (`update-readme` in the case) of the GitHub repository will be reflected in a pull request even after the request has been opened.
-This way changes that are made as the result of the discussion can be easily incorporated.
-Once you're ready go back to the Conversation tab and click the green "Merge pull request" button, then click the green "Confirm merge" button that appears.
+This way changes that are made as a result of the discussion can be easily incorporated.
+Once you're ready go back to the **Conversation** tab and click the green "Merge pull request" button, then click the green "Confirm merge" button that appears.
 This will `git merge` the "compare" branch into the "base" branch on our remote repository.
 You just merged your first pull request!
 Now